KacperMitkowski/Doctors/README.md

 </ol>

-When these steps are finished you press given URL in your browser and you should see the index page of my application.
+When these steps are finished press given URL in your browser and you should see the index page of my application.

 ## Plans for the future:
 - add additional functionalities such as: search engine, ordering by pressing column name in index page